libp2p/specs/ROADMAP.md

 ### 🤫 A spyproof libp2p

-**What?
-Why?** Supporting transports like cjdns, I2P and Tor (see [OpenBazaar/go-onion-transport](https://github.com/OpenBazaar/go-onion-transport)) helps create resilient, privacy-centric communications, and moves the needle forward towards censorship-resistant networks.
+**What?** Supporting transports like cjdns, I2P and Tor (see [OpenBazaar/go-onion-transport](https://github.com/OpenBazaar/go-onion-transport)) helps create resilient, privacy-centric communications, and moves the needle forward towards censorship-resistant networks.
+As an intermediary step, we should improve our existing transport stack, e.g. preventing downgrade attacks when securing connections.

 ### 📱 libp2p in mobile devices